 than revision F do NOT have these LEDs.

-16.0 Further Controller Setup Information
+11.0 Further Setup Information

 Now that the controller is added to the software you are ready to start configuring other aspects of the Doors.NET system, such as; setting up access groups and time schedules and adding cardholders.
 All these subjects and many more are covered in the comprehensive help file which is included with Doors.NET.